Packing for Scheduled C-Section

 Okay, so I packed a bunch of yoga pants in my first hospital bag not thinking ahead.
 Tight yoga pants WILL NOT WORK for the first few days/week because you will be bleeding a lot and can’t wear a tampon!
 You will have bulky pads and most likely won’t be comfortable or look very cute under tight yoga pants!
 So, don’t even go there for a few days!

-Get yourself some cute comfy lounge pants that you can wear.
+Get yourself some cute comfy lounge pants or joggers that you can wear.
 And jeans aren’t even an option for a while so don’t go there either!

 Here are some great lounge pants below, try and find a pair that won’t rub against your scar.
 Also, depending on the weather, flowy dresses with little shorts underneath are another awesome option!